 First, one goal is to explore life as a “FOSS Academic” – someone who uses Free and Open Source technologies to do academic work.
 I’m hoping that my discussions of FOSS technologies in an academic setting help others – students, professors, university administrators – understand the benefits and values of FOSS in the academy.
 I’m not a developer, but I am a professor who’s been using FOSS to do his job for over a decade.
 I call this goal of exploring FOSS tools in the academy Goal 1.

-Second, this blog has Goal 2 – otherwise known as my nefarious purpose.
-I’m planning a book-length project about the culture, politics, and technical elements of FOSS.
-So, in addition to writing about using FOSS tools to do academic work, I will also write about the world of FOSS itself.
+Second, this blog has Goal 2: writing a book about a FOSS topic.
+After some consideration, I decided to write a book about Mastodon and the fediverse.
+The book is out now!
 Sometimes, the two topics will collide in a single post.
 My intent here is to be more open about my own research process and writing.

 You can learn more about the goals of the blog in the introductory post.